 The Board has established an Audit Committee, a Human Capital Committee and a Nominating and Corporate Governance Committee.
 The Board has also established an advisory M&A Committee to consider potential strategic transactions.
 Each of the committees has authority to engage advisors as it deems appropriate to carry out its responsibilities.
 The Board has adopted a written charter for each of the Audit Committee, the Human Capital Committee, the Nominating and Corporate Governance Committee and the M&A Committee.
-You can access our current committee charters (other than the M&A Committee Charter) and Code of Business Conduct and Ethics in the "Investor Relations" section of our website located at www.aspentech.com; or by calling us at 781-221-6400; or by writing to our Investor Relations Department at our principal executive offices at 20 Crosby Drive, Bedford, Massachusetts 01730.
+You can access our current committee charters (other than the M&A Committee Charter) and Code of Business Conduct and Ethics on our Investor Relations website, http://ir.aspentech.com; or by calling us at 781-221-6400; or by writing to our Investor Relations Department at our principal executive offices at 20 Crosby Drive, Bedford, Massachusetts 01730.
 Neither our website nor its contents are incorporated into this Proxy Statement.